-Gyms, fitness centers, and indoor and outdoor recreational facilities;
+Gyms, fitness centers, indoor and outdoor recreational facilities;

-Childcare and assisted living facilities; and
+Childcare, and assisted living facilities; and

 Healthcare professionals.

-Second Priority.
-Small businesses that were significantly impacted by the COVID-19 public health emergency such as decreased customer demand, supplier interruptions, and voluntary closures.
+Second Priority: Small businesses that were significantly impacted by the COVID-19 public health emergency such as decreased customer demand, supplier interruptions, and voluntary closures.

 Grants will be based on the size of the business considering factors such as employee count and total revenues.

 Applicants will be required to disclose any other federal, state, or local economic assistance received related to the COVID-19 public health emergency.
-Receiving other assistance does not disqualify an applicant, but may be considered in determining overall grant amounts.
+Receiving other assistance does not disqualify an applicant but may be considered in determining overall grant amounts.

 Required Documentation

-Documents required to support an application will depend on the grant options(s) the small business qualifies to receive in accordance with the funding criteria set forth in Section VI.
+Documents required to support an application will depend on the funding priority established for the business as set forth in Section VI.

 All applicants shall submit the following documents: